Zaid-Ajaj/Snowflaqe/README.md

     "project": "<project>",
     "output": "<output>"
     ["errorType"]: <custom error type>,
-    ["target"]: <target>
+    ["target"]: "<target>",
+    ["overrideClientName"]: "<clientName>"
 }
 ```
 Where
- - `<schema>` can be either the URL to the GraphQL backend or a relative path to another JSON file containing the output of the [standard Introspection](https://github.com/Zaid-Ajaj/Snowflaqe/blob/master/src/Introspection.gql) query which you can execute against the backend yourself (this allows for offline verification and type-checking)
+ - `<schema>` can be one of:
+   - A URL to the GraphQL backend
+   - A relative path to another JSON file containing the output of the [standard Introspection](https://github.com/Zaid-Ajaj/Snowflaqe/blob/master/src/Introspection.gql) query which you can execute against the backend yourself (this allows for offline verification and type-checking)
+   - A relative path to a file with extension `.gql` or `.graphql` containing the schema definitions and types
  - `<queries>` is an absolute or relative path to a directory that contains `*.gql` files that contain individual GraphQL queries that `snowflaqe` will run the verification against.
  - `<project>` is the name of the project will be generated.
  - `<output>` is an absolute or relative path to a directory where the project will be generated
  - `<errorType>` optional custom error type to be generated.
 See below to learn more.
+ - `<clientName>` optional name for the `GraphqlClient` class which is `{project}GraphqlClient` by default when you don't provide this property.
  - `<target>` optional the code-generation target which can either be `fable` (default), `fsharp` or `shared`.

 > Using `shared` as a code generation target actually builds 3 projects!
 One contains just the types and can be *shared* across platforms.
 The other two reference this shared projects and implmenent Fable specific client and dotnet specific client, respectively.